trufflesuite/truffle-logger-example/README.md

 # Prototype logging for Solidity dev inside Truffle

 This is a prototype of a convenient way (read: dirty hack) to do `console.log` in your Solidity Truffle project.

-It requires a couple things:
+## Running this example project

 1. Install `truffle@truffleLogger`: